joshbegley/nyt-latest/previous.md

 `Spheres of conflict have multiplied and are merging.
 Meanwhile, the West is a mess.`\
 https://www.nytimes.com/2026/08/25/opinion/has-world-war-iii-already-started.html

-**Dethroned Beauty Queen Sues Miss USA for Defamation**\
+**Dethroned Beauty Queen Fights Accusations of Bigotry**\
-`Brittany Boltinhouse’s title as Miss North Carolina USA was rescinded after past social media posts surfaced.`\
+`Brittany Boltinhouse’s title as Miss North Carolina USA was rescinded after past social media posts surfaced.
+She is suing pageant organizers and Miss USA for defamation.`\
 https://www.nytimes.com/2026/08/25/style/miss-north-carolina-brittany-boltinhouse-lawsuit.html

 **Champagne Grapes Ripen Early Amid Extreme Heat in France**\